Frequently Asked Questions

 Are you married and do you have children?
-Yes, married with two daughters.
+Yes, I’m married to Jill—who is a book editor—and we have two daughters.

 Do you have brothers and sisters?
 Yes, two younger sisters: Susan and Julie.

 Do you have any pets?
-Not at the moment, but I used to have a dog called Sooty and a cat called Silky.
+I have a one-eyed cat called Ruby.
+I used to have a dog called Sooty and a cat called Silky.
 (Sooty features in the Just Series and Silky in the Treehouse Series.)

 How old were you when your first book was published?
 I was 35 years old.